Antithetic Multilevel Methods for Elliptic and Hypo-Elliptic Diffusions with Applications: Numerical results

-We now present our numerical simulations to show the benefits of applying AMLMC / AMLPF to the above two SDE models, compared to Std MC, MLMC, AMMLMC / PF, MLPF, AMMLPF.
+We present our numerical simulations to show the benefits of applying AMLMC/AMLPF to the above SDE models, compared to Std MC, MLMC, AMMLMC/PF, MLPF, AMMLPF.
 Figures \ref{fig:MSEvsCost1}-\ref{fig:MSEvsCost2} show the MSE against the cost.
 The figures show that as we increase the levels from $L=1$ to $L=4$, the difference in the cost between the methods also increases.
-Table \ref{tab:mse} presents the estimated rates of cost against MSE for both problems.
+Table \ref{tab:mse} presents the estimated change rates of $\log$(cost) against $\log$(MSE) for both problems.
 The reported rates align with our theoretical expectations.
 We observe that the computational costs are of sizes consistent to the theoretical ones of $\mathcal{O}(\epsilon^{-3})$ for the Std MC and PF, $\mathcal{O}(\epsilon^{-2})$ for the AMLMC, and $\mathcal{O}(\epsilon^{-2} \log (\epsilon)^2)$ for the AMLPF.
 Moreover, we see from the bottom two plots of Figures \ref{fig:MSEvsCost1}-\ref{fig:MSEvsCost2} that AMLMC/AMLPF (using the weak second order scheme) outperformed AMMLMC/AMMLPF (using the truncated Milstein scheme) in terms of cost vs MSE.
 We note that when choosing the number of samples $M_\ell$ in the experiments, the constants $c_{1, \ell}$ and $c_{2, \ell}$ to determine $M_\ell$ (indicated above) are allowed to be set lower for the case of the weak second order scheme compared with that of the truncated Milstein scheme.
-We expect this is due to the tighter variance bounds for the couplings of the AMLMC under a small-noise diffusion setting as we have shown in Section \ref{sec:sd}.
+We expect this is due to the tighter variance bounds for the couplings of the AMLMC under a small-noise diffusion setting, i.e. the case some small parameter is contained in the diffusion coefficient, which we detail in Section \ref{sec:B} in Appendix.